NSmeraldo/Crypt-ID/README.md

 # Crypt-ID
-Senior Design 2 final project
+My name is Nick Smeraldo and this is part of my Senior Design 2 final project

 ## **About:**